benkuly/trixnity/website/docs/start.md

 For a messenger implementation you can take a look into the community project [Smalk](https://gitlab.com/terrakok/smalk).

-If you you just want to implement a messenger without having to dive to deep into trixnity-client and Matrix, consider using [trixnity-messenger](https://gitlab.com/connect2x/trixnity-messenger).
+If you you just want to implement a messenger without having to dive too deep into trixnity-client and Matrix, consider using [trixnity-messenger](https://gitlab.com/connect2x/trixnity-messenger).

 ## dev builds